AntonWontonn/HtH_fallProgram/Finding-An-Interesting-Dataset/README.md

 6. What rank is Steve Lacy
 7. What rank is grantperez
 8. What rank is Olivia Rodrigo
-9. What rank is Bruno Major
+9. What rank is Bruno Mars
 10. What rank is When in Rome